ontochem/PFAS/toReproduceManuscriptData/README_stepsToReproduceManuscriptData.txt

 compile and execute the java program using the exe.sh bash script

 for example: to reproduce the table 4 values for definition A,B and C using Chemistry Development Kit (CDK), edit the exe.sh script and choose the right module as shown below.
-Edit the smarts-set.txt with the definition mentioned in the paper or as above

-time /usr/lib64/jvm/java-11-openjdk-11/bin/java -jar build.jar -read_Module Cdk -read_Smarts smarts-set.txt  -write_Output output.txt -read_IndexDirectory ../ChemistrySearchCLI/indexDirectory_Cdk
+Edit the smarts-set.txt with the definition mentioned in the paper or as above time /usr/lib64/jvm/java-11-openjdk-11/bin/java -jar build.jar -read_Module Cdk -read_Smarts smarts-set.txt  -write_Output output.txt -read_IndexDirectory ../ChemistrySearchCLI/indexDirectory_Cdk

 for example: to reproduce the table 4 values for definition A,B and C using OpenChemLib (OCL), edit the exe.sh script and choose the right module as shown below.
 Edit the smarts-set.txt with the definition mentioned in the paper or as above time /usr/lib64/jvm/java-11-openjdk-11/bin/java -jar build.jar -read_Module Ocl -read_Smarts smarts-set.txt  -write_Output output.txt -read_IndexDirectory ../ChemistrySearchCLI/indexDirectory_Ocl

 ##################################
 // STEP 4: the output is stored in the default file "output.txt".
-The output format is as follow
+The output format is explained below
 ##################################
-the output file is formated as follows: This is the output using the module "Cdk"
+Sample output file and its format using the module "Cdk"
 #hits FP:45632 C(F)(F) // here FP stands for fingerprint
 <a list of the compound Ids are provided following the above line for details refer the output file>
 #hits SSS:27287 C(F)(F) // here SSS stands for substructure search or atom by atom search (Abas)